-It is divided into seven titles covering the range of scientific research fields: Mathematics, Mechanics, Chemistry, Biology, Geoscience, Physics and Palevol.
-Each series is led by an editor-in-chief assisted by an editorial committee.
-Submitted articles are reviewed by two scientists with recognized competence in the field concerned.
+It is divided into seven series covering the whole range of research fields in exact and applied sciences: Mathematics, Mechanics, Chemistry, Biology, Geoscience, Physics and Palevol.
+Each title is led by one or more editor(s)-in-chief, assisted by editorial boards.
+The articles submitted are reviewed by scientists with recognized competence in the field concerned.